-Ownership Structure The ultimate shareholding of the Company rests with Schaffter brothers, which is through the parent company Janashakthi Limited (JL).
+Ownership The ultimate shareholding of the Company rests with Schaffter brothers, which is through the parent company Janashakthi Limited (JL).
 JL owns ~76.57% of First Capital Holdings PLC.
 Remaining shareholding is with remaining minority shareholders.

-Stability The Company is part of the Janashakthi Group and, as per their existing business strategy, it will not change in the near future.
+The Company is part of the Janashakthi Group and, as per their existing business strategy, it will not change in the near future.
 The Schaffter family owns ~100% of the stake of Janashakthi Limited.
 The family has decades of experience in various sectors and has continuously diversified their business.
 In addition to financial markets, the family has presence in Leasing and Finance and Insurance sector as well.

-Business Acumen The ultimate shareholder, Janashakthi Limited, as a holding company has invested in Non-Banking Financial Institute, and Insurance.
+The ultimate shareholder, Janashakthi Limited, as a holding company has invested in Non-Banking Financial Institute, and Insurance.
 The Holding Company has gained recognition and prominence over time.

-Financial Strength Janashakthi Limited (JL) has a consolidated asset base of LKR~134.1bn supported by an equity base of LKR~15.3bn as at FY24.
-In FY24 consolidated revenue stood at LKR~15.3bn.
+Janashakthi Limited (JL) has a consolidated asset base of LKR~134.1bn supported by an equity base of LKR~15.3bn.
 JL has improved its financial position over the last two years by lowering its leveraging but still has adequate financial profile.
 JL has limited ability to provide support, if needed, although this is an unlikely scenario.
 FCH has a consolidated asset base of LKR~94.2bn supported by an equity base of LKR~12.5bn as at 9MFY25.